liamcclane/PokemonReact/README.md

-# Getting Started with Create React App
+# Watch With Me

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I was able to create a public repo while still keeping my api key safe
+This personal project was built as a Netflix clone

+In this project I am making multiple api calls to two different DBs

+The movie information come from omdbapi.com

+All the videos were sourced from Google's YouTube V3 api

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you must create a .env file and ask me for the api keys: \
+otherwise the project will replaces all the movie posters with filler images and text.

+### `npm init`

 ### `npm start`